chr1sbest/blog.chrisbest/public/about.md

 **About me**
 ---
+- \- Software Engineer

+- \- Live in Berkeley

+- \- Enjoy playing basketball and Super Smash Bros.
+Melee

+- \- Eat a lot of Thai food

+**History**
+---
 Studied psychology at UC Berkeley while researching sleep and memory consolidation in Matt Walker's Lab.
 Being the zealous academic that I am, I took every opportunity to apply my lab's research during lectures.

-**I prefer the term "memory consolidation sessions" > "naps"**
+**Although, I prefer the term "memory consolidation sessions" > "naps"**

-After graduating, I worked a couple jobs and eventually realized I wanted to be a software engineer.
-I found a few brilliant mentors, left my job to teach myself computer science & web development full-time, co-founded a startup, left when the money ran out, studied for a month, and now I'm currently interviewing.
+After graduating, I worked a couple of lame jobs and eventually realized I wanted to be a software engineer.
+I found a few brilliant mentors, left my job to teach myself computer science & web development full-time, co-founded a startup, left when the money ran out, studied for a month to [close the gap](articles/coding/closing-the-gap), and now I'm working again as a full-time as a backend software engineer.

 **About this blog**
 ---
 Built with Harp on top of Nodejs.
 Hosted on Heroku.
 Disqus for comments.

-**Adventures of a Self-Taught Developer**

-I want to write articles to give perspective on being a self-taught developer and help guide other self-taught developers to learn from my mistakes and triumphs.
+Mixpanel for A/B Testing.

+**Learning Computer Science**

+Here you will find my reviews and supplemental resources for courses that I have audited to learn computer science.
+These resources have been tremendously helpful, enlightening, and 100% free.
+Hopefully other motivated autodidacts can find these posts useful!

+**Topics in Coding**

+General topics in coding, mostly with Python.

 **Topics in Psychology**